-To transform a clip simply select it on the timeline then adjust it either in the viewer or in the Controls panel.
+To transform a clip, first select it on the timeline.
+You can then control it in the Viewer or Controls panel.

 Every clip has an anchor point.
 This is the clip's origin around which it rotates.